 This post may contain affiliate links.
 Please read my Disclosure & Disclaimer Policy for more information.

-With it being our first summer living in Colorado, we’re making it a priority to hike our first 14er!
+With it being our second summer living in Colorado, we’re making it a priority to hike our first 14er!
 Listed below are both tips related to nutrition and physical activity I’m incorporating to be prepared to hike to an elevation of 14,000 feet.

 Colorado is home to over 50 fourteeners, or mountain peaks over 14,000 feet.
 Reaching the summit of one of these peaks will not only be exhilarating and exciting, but will also hold some of the best views.